The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 From its jagged volcanic peaks to its lush green mountains and dramatic coastal cliffs, the island offers an array of hiking experiences that cater to all levels of adventurers.
 Whether you're seeking a leisurely stroll through forests or an exhilarating hike to towering peaks, Madeira's natural beauty and rich biodiversity will leave you captivated.

-I have listed the hikes in order of increasing difficulty alongside providing where to park, and a route map which will help guide you through each of the routes.
-I have also listed some useful tips on hiking in Madeira alongside advice on what to wear and carry hiking.
+I have listed the hikes in order of increasing difficulty alongside providing information on where to park, and a route map which will help guide you through each of the routes.

-At the end of the blog you can also find my recommendations on my favourite hikes alongside those which I think are very overrated.
+At the end of the blog you can also find my recommendations on my favourite hikes, alongside those which I think are overrated.

 Bico do Cana